-The time needed for resolving disputes is often recognized as the main deficiency of the judicial system, but current practice suggests that after lengthy judicial reforms the decision-making process is speeding up.
-One of the measures introduced in the interest of the more efficient conducting and concluding of court proceedings is the obligation of the judge to specify the timeframe within which the proceeding will be conducted.
+The time needed for resolving disputes is often recognized as the main deficiency of the judicial system, but current practice suggests that after the implementation of lengthy judicial reforms the decision-making process is speeding up.
+One of the measures introduced in the interest conducting the court proceedings more efficiently is the judge's duty to specify the timeframe within which the proceeding will be finished.
+Foreign judicial decisions can be recognized and enforced in the Republic of Serbia under conditions prescribed by the law, and after recognition it becomes equal to the domestic court decision.